News & trends

 What key metrics do CVRs provide?

-Depending on the financing model and contract type with the customer, the KPIs might be only internal for the contractor or also shared with the client.
+Depending on the financing model and contract type with the customer, the KPIs might be internal only for the contractor or shared with the client.
 It is even possible that two different reports are put together since the company might operate with a fixed cost with the client, thus not wanting to share the profit margin.

 Value of the project

-Current cost of the project
+The current cost of the project

 One of the other main jobs of the CVR is to add up the current cost to date.
-This metric can be used to compare the program or schedule to see where the cost of work done is compared to the actually done work.
-These two metrics together can already show the possible ending point of the project if jobs are overbilled in advance.
+This metric can be used to compare the program or schedule to see where the cost of work done is compared to the done work.
+These two metrics can already show the possible ending point of the project if jobs are overbilled in advance.

 Current cost of the project using construction cost value reconciliation